Afrocentric Confessions

 My Afrocentric Confessions

-I'm a journalist, capturing the stories and experiences of Africans.
+I am a journalist, capturing the stories and experiences of Africans.
 Journalism, anthropology, Africa, these passions keep me alive.
-Afrocentric Confessions is a space for me to share some of what I find interesting: spirituality, governance, culture, art, activism, social trends and history.
-And, some of my observations and rantings on where I've been and where I am and where I'm going.
-I like receiving email. chika.oduah@gmail.com Peace.
-Chika Oduah
+Afrocentric Confessions is a space for me to share some of what I find interesting: musings on spirituality, politics, culture, art, activism, social trends and history.
+And, some of my observations and rantings on where I’ve been and where I am and where I’m going.
+I like receiving email. chika.oduah@gmail.com

 I JUST FINISHED READING: